 Tel: +44 (0) 131 651 4167

 Before entering academia, I worked in a variety of roles related to progressive politics in both the United States and the United Kingdom.
-I have experience as a community organiser, a participatory action researcher and as a trade union organiser.
+I have experience as a community organiser, a trade union organiser and a participatory action researcher.

 As a political sociologist, I have research interests in two areas: investigating racial and gender social and economic inequalities in a comparative perspective and exploring the grassroots organising of marginalised groups for social welfare and social citizenship.

-I am a co-director of the Centre for Education for Racial Equality in Scotland, the co-director for Teaching and Learning for the Global Justice Academy, an editorial board member of the Community Development Journal and Scottish Affairs and a board member of the Association for Community Organization and Social Administration.
+I am a co-director of the Centre for Education for Racial Equality in Scotland, the co-director for Teaching and Learning for the Global Justice Academy, an editorial board member of Scottish Affairs and a board member of the Association for Community Organization and Social Administration.

 I am interested in supervising PhD and EdD students on the topics listed above and those areas related to community development, grassroots activism and race, class, gender and ethnicity more generally.
 I am also particularly interested in working with students who wish to use intersectional, critcal race, feminist or post-structuralist methodologies in their research.

 I am currently supervising the following PhD students in the Schools of Education and Social and Political Science: